 When do I enroll for classes?

 Newly admitted graduate students will receive an invitation to enroll through MyUW from Enrollment Services approximately six weeks prior to the start of classes.

 When do classes begin?

-Tuition cost and segregated fee information is available at the Office of the Registrar’s website.
+Tuition cost and segregated fee information is available at the Bursar’s Office website.